Hubert Selby, Jr.

 Harry’s life continued to be a series of little compromises, and reevaluations of ethics and situations; of readjustments to life and then unwilling and agonizing acceptance of them that necessitated little lies, which, in turn, demanded more lies and readjustments and reevaluations.
 And it was not with the worlds ethics and morals that Harry was compromising, but with his own.
 That is what produced the conflict.
 That is what created the pain.

-In every superbly constructed line of Selby’s shockingly brilliant prose, a gristly irony informs us not of hopelessness but of how, when things have become hopeless, they must go even more wrong before they may be righted.
-Selby doesn’t advocate brutality so much as portray it; he records the brutality of contemporary life.
-Yet he seems to hint, too, at something within man that clamors for transcendence of an existential condition.
-Perhaps, that’s hard to see in a “typical” Selby sentence, such as: “He could feel the sooty grayness crawl under his skin as he looked at the scummy walls and floor, and felt the gritty sheets as their foul stench reamed his nostrils.”
+Perhaps that’s hard to see in a “typical” Selby sentence, such as: “He could feel the sooty grayness crawl under his skin as he looked at the scummy walls and floor, and felt the gritty sheets as their foul stench reamed his nostrils.”
 Yet, the authorial presence that recognizes such ugliness (through the character of Harry) does so in such a pointed manner only when there’s an implicit yearning for something beyond that gross, mundane realty.
-Perhaps, that’s what’s most shocking in Selby: the awareness, in the reader, of a tender vision lurking beneath the prose and that this tenderness is the very thing proclaiming–in such harsh and brilliant tones–the abject condition of our world.
+Perhaps, that’s what’s most shocking in Selby: his ability to inform the reader of a tender vision lurking beneath the prose, and this tenderness is the very thing proclaiming–in such harsh and brilliant tones–the abject condition of our world.

 Indeed, the key to the book is found here, where Harry muses: “But the inner man knew that when you take something away that a life is dependent upon, you must replace it with something of value.”
-The statement could easily apply to Harry’s inability to creatively reimagine his life.
-Yet, everything that might lead to a harmonious “life fully lived” has been aborted from the start.
-When Harry cannot find contentment with the lifestyle of the Lancet Corporation, his imagination leads him to a cruel, vicious tangle of desire.
+That statement could easily apply to Harry’s inability to creatively reimagine his life.
+Yet everything that might lead to a harmonious “life fully lived” has been aborted from the start.
+When Harry cannot find contentment in the lifestyle of the Lancet Corporation, his imagination leads him to cruel, vicious emotional entanglements.
 In the quote above, what was taken away was his desire to steal; the replacement was an appetite for murder.
-Unable to commune with his demon, Harry is made one with it: “It was as if his voice was coming through a tunnel and there was a stone coldness in the sound of his voice.”
-At the end of his ordeal, he feels only numbness, the “numbness and alienation that allowed him to do what he had to do ...
-That numbness ...
-Deadness.”

 While Harry is at least tossed back and forth between worlds, the nameless criminal in The Room sits alone in a remand cell, scheming and dreaming a continual fantasy of revenge and retribution.
 For nearly 300 pages, a man stews in his own bestial juices, and we are privy to his every affliction.